rescriba01/rescriba01/README.md

 - 💬  Ask me about Beer, Comics (they, like my children, are all unique and because of this I love them all), Coffee (and brewing methods), Gaming.

 - 🌱  I’m currently learning Vanilla JavaScript and React to level up my developement skills.
 My focus of late has been on customizing WordPress sites and I also have been continuously developing my Python abilities.
 I have grown fond of Python and will continue to sharpen these skills whenever and wherever possible.
-Ideally I'd like ot use React as the frontend and Python on the backend and [this]() page of mine is that focus.
+Ideally I'd like to use React as the frontend and Python on the backend and [this]() page of mine is that focus.
 I enjoy editing documentation and reviewing code.
 The best way to sum up my current mindset this quote:

 >   Be observing constantly.
 Stay open minded.
 Be eager to learn and improve.
 >